denyahnov/robocup_2023/EngineeringJournal.md

 We do not use any sensors like touch or colour to detect if the robot has possession of the ball, instead we use the infrared proximity.

+We even played with using odometry to locate our robot on the field without the use of sensors.
+By using the motor degree positions, we could estimate where we were on the field given we calibrate before the match begins.
+Unfortunately, we found that refrees picking our robots up and robot being knocked over would ruin the data, providing an inaccurate location.

 ![CompassFix](https://user-images.githubusercontent.com/60083582/227074173-46f1c8af-d7eb-4157-b3d9-9cbd1b7b24a6.png)

 ```mermaid